 Ginger is known to help with upset stomach and morning sickness.
 Every mom can benefit from this herb while her body goes through changes during pregnancy.

 Copper helps create red blood cells.
 This is important because blood supply increases during pregnancy.
-Also, because copper is often depleted in the presence of zinc, we offer the Daily Value of copper in our Pre-Post Natal Multi.
+Also, because copper is often depleted in the presence of zinc, we offer the Daily Value of copper in our Prenatal Multi.

 You can get copper by eating foods such as oysters and legumes.